smattymatty/django-spellbook-docs-site/markdown_content/Commands/spellbook_md.md

 1. Discovers all markdown files in your configured directories
 2. Processes them with Spellbook's enhanced markdown parser
-3. Generates templates in each destination app
+3. Generates templates in each destination app, using the specified base templates
 4. Creates view functions for each processed file
 5. Sets up URL patterns based on file paths and configured prefixes
 6. Builds navigation tables of contents for each source